About Us

 Editor-in-Chief

-Saul Mcleod is the founder, content writer, and editor-in-chief of Simply Psychology.
-He is a qualified psychology teacher with over 18 years of experience in further and higher education.
-He is published in peer-reviewed journals.
+Founder of Simply Psychology, Saul is a qualified psychology teacher with over 18 years of experience in further and higher education.
+He has been published in peer-reviewed journals and oversees editorial quality across the site.

 Olivia Guy-Evans, MSc